suned/stateless/README.md

 ### Async
 The `Async` ability is used to run code asynchronously, either with `asyncio` or `concurrent.futures`.

-to use the result of an `asyncio` coroutine in an effect, use the `stateless.wait` function.
+To use the result of an `asyncio` coroutine in an effect, use the `stateless.wait` function.
 Its defined as:

 ```python